mpanighetti/install-or-defer/README.md

 Here's how everything works, once it's configured:

-1. When a new critical Apple security update is released, the Jamf Pro administrator creates a smart group for Macs that need this update, and adds it to the existing policy scope.
+1. When a new desired Apple security update is released, the Jamf Pro administrator creates a smart group for Macs that need this update, and adds it to the existing policy scope.
 2. Macs that meet the smart group criteria run the policy at next check-in.
 3. The policy installs a package that places a LaunchDaemon and a script.
 4. The LaunchDaemon executes the script, which performs the following actions: